mimiyuyu/mimiyuyu.github.io/_pages/about.md

 Jianquan Zhong†, Jinyang Shen, Ling Tang, Ruizhi Hao, **Jiayu Zhang**, Yuhang Gong, Jing Zhang#

--An automatic CT image-based path planning method for lung puncture surgery is proposed due to high failure rate, time consumption, and the high radiation dose of the existing percutaneous lung puncture surgery.
+- An automatic CT image-based path planning method for lung puncture surgery is proposed due to high failure rate, time consumption, and the high radiation dose of the existing percutaneous lung puncture surgery.
 In this work, we implemented automatic organ segmentation of chest CT images and defined six constraining conditions combined with clinical a priori knowledge to find the optimal puncture path using a multi-objective Pareto optimization method.
 </div>
 </div>